ACCORD-NWP/AccordDaTools/CONTRIBUTIONS.md

 ### Issues
 #### Create a new issue

-If you spot a problem with the docs, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
-If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).
+If you spot a problem , [search if an issue already exists](https://github.com/Hirlam/AccordDaTools/issues).
+If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/Hirlam/AccordDaTools/issues/new/choose).

 #### Solve an issue
 If you find an issue to work on, you are welcome to open a PR with a fix!

 ### Make Changes
 #### Make changes in the UI